V4Fire/Client/src/components/friends/sync/README.md

 ### object

-Creates a dictionary where all keys refer to other properties/events as links.
+The `object` method creates a dictionary where all keys refer to other properties/events as links.

-Simply put, if field A refers to field B, then it has the same value and will automatically update when B changes.
-If the link is set to an event, then every time this event fires, then the value of A will change to the value of the event object.
-You can refer to a value as a whole or to a part of it.
-Just pass a special getter function that will take parameters from the link and return the value to the original field.
+In simple terms, if field A refers to field B, they have the same value, and A will automatically update when B changes.
+If the link is set to an event, every time the event fires, the value of A will change to the value of the event object.
+You can refer to a value wholly or partially.
+To do this, pass a getter function that takes parameters from the link and returns the value to the original field.

-To listen an event you need to use the special delimiter ":" within a path.
-Also, you can specify an event emitter to listen by writing a link before ":".
+To listen to an event, use the special delimiter ":" within the path.
+Additionally, you can specify an event emitter to listen to by writing a link before ":".

 ```typescript
 import watch from 'core/object/watch';